tackme31/Cairngorm/README.md

 # Cairngorm
 *Cairngorm* is an easy-to-use recommender library for Sitecore.
-This software intends to be an advanced ver. of [TagBasedRecommender](https://github.com/xirtardauq/TagBasedRecommender).
+This software intends to be an advanced version of [TagBasedRecommender](https://github.com/xirtardauq/TagBasedRecommender).

-**Warning: This repo is under active development.
+**Warning: This repo is under development.
 The API is likely to change.**

 ## Getting Started
 1. Apply the following configuration patch.